PierfrancescoSoffritti/library-sample-app-template/README.md

 ```
 Every Activity can use the theme you prefer, with or without actionbar.
 Only the main theme needs to descend from a `NoActionBar` theme.

-This is how your manifes should look like.
+Your manifest should look something like this.
 ```xml
 <application
   android:theme="@style/AppTheme">